PlaidCloud/website/content/en/docs/setup/production-environment/windows/intro-windows-in-kubernetes.md

 1. `kubectl port-forward` fails with "unable to do port forwarding: wincat not found"

-   This was implemented in Kubernetes 1.15 by including `wincat.exe` in the pause infrastructure container `mcr.microsoft.com/oss/kubernetes/pause:3.6`.
-Be sure to use a supported version of Kubernetes.
+   This was implemented in PlaidCloud 1.15 by including `wincat.exe` in the pause infrastructure container `mcr.microsoft.com/oss/PlaidCloud/pause:3.6`.
+Be sure to use a supported version of PlaidCloud.
-   If you would like to build your own pause infrastructure container be sure to include [wincat](https://github.com/kubernetes/kubernetes/tree/master/build/pause/windows/wincat).
+   If you would like to build your own pause infrastructure container be sure to include [wincat](https://github.com/PlaidCloud/PlaidCloud/tree/master/build/pause/windows/wincat).

-1. My Kubernetes installation is failing because my Windows Server node is behind a proxy
+1. My PlaidCloud installation is failing because my Windows Server node is behind a proxy

    If you are behind a proxy, the following PowerShell environment variables must be defined: